MOARdV/AvionicsSystems/README.md

 * [ASET Props Pack](https://forum.kerbalspaceprogram.com/index.php?/topic/116430-aset-props-pack-v15-for-the-modders-who-create-iva/), and
 * [ASET Avionics Pack](https://forum.kerbalspaceprogram.com/index.php?/topic/116479-aset-avionics-pack-v-21-for-the-modders-who-create-iva/).

+**NOTE:** Although the ASET packs list RasterPropMonitor as a dependency, you do not need to install RPM in order to use MAS.

 Refer to the [Installation Guide](https://github.com/MOARdV/AvionicsSystems/wiki/Installation) on the wiki for more information, as well as a list of optional mods that enhance MAS gameplay.